-The Bank has a stock option plan in place for employees and directors.
 The Bank recognizes the cost of employee services received in exchange for an award of stock options based on the grant date fair value of the award.
 The cost is recognized over the vesting period.

-For the years ended December 31, 2015 and 2014, there was no stock-based compensation expense.
-There were no stock options granted in 2015 or 2014.
+For the years ended December 31, 2016 and 2015, there was no stock-based compensation expense recognized.